How to check if a string contains emojis in JavaScript?

 The “g” flag was used to replace all emojis.

-It is worth noticing though that some emojis are a combination of multiple emojis (or code points).
-So this is not a fail-safe approach and needs some more nuances:
+It is worth noting that some emojis are a combination of multiple emojis (or code points).
+So, this is not a fail-safe approach and there can be some more nuances:

 "🇯🇵".replaceAll(/\p{Emoji}/gu, '-'); // '--'